jansyk13/limython/README.md

 # Limython [![Build Status](https://travis-ci.org/jansyk13/limython.svg?branch=master)](https://travis-ci.org/jansyk13/limython)

-Python and BASH wrappers for machine learning for diploma thesis.
-Topic is 'An Analysis of Potential Applications of Machine Learning in HTTP Load-balancing'.
+Repository containing source code for my diploma thesis at University of Economics, Prague.
+The topic is 'An Analysis of Potential Applications of Machine Learning in HTTP Load-balancing'.
+Repository contains Python and BASH wrappers for machine learning and simulating load balancing system.
+Full text of the thesis can be found in repository as well.

 ## Guide
 Can be run as python script with several mandatory parameters(`limython.py`):<br />
 `python src/limython.py -p=best-counter -l=100 -n=3 -k=2 -r=false`<br />